At RIOC, a tradition of lying is baked in, undermining the state’s own credibility and public trust. But why?

 Acting president/CEO Shelton Haynes got a honeymoon from the media, starting with the day Boss Cuomo blew up Rosenthal’s job and left him standing in the debris.

-Dismay encouraged me to dig deeper into Haynes history at RIOC, and controversy started almost on Day One.
+Dismay pushed me to dig deeper into Haynes history at RIOC, and I found that controversy started almost on Day One.

 In a plot to wreck the Roosevelt Island Youth Program, Haynes, a raw recruit, served as an evaluator on bidding.
 And a change in his score sheet, one number doctored, leading to a tie that denied RIYP a win, stood out.

 Although RIOC refused answering questions then, no surprise, Haynes later told me it was nothing suspicious.
 He doodled out of habit, and that’s all it was.